Areen-09/Automatic_Parking_System_Using_ReinforcementLearning_with_Simulation_in_Unity/README.md

-Here's a **README.md** template for your GitHub page for the *Automatic Parking System Using Reinforcement Learning with Simulation in Unity* project.
-Feel free to replace the placeholders for images, videos, and additional content as needed.

----

 # Automatic Parking System Using Reinforcement Learning with Simulation in Unity

 Welcome to the **Automatic Parking System** project!
 This repository showcases an autonomous vehicle parking solution, utilizing Reinforcement Learning (RL) and Genetic Algorithms (GA), and validated through simulation in Unity.